bkeerthi03/react-project/README.md

     * setLastName(ln => ln.reverse());
     * setFriendCount(fc => fc * 2);
 * If you prefer more verbose code, another common convention is to repeat the full state variable name, like setEnabled(enabled => !enabled), or to use a prefix like setEnabled(prevEnabled => !prevEnabled).

+## Updating Objects in State
+* State can hold any kind of JavaScript value, including objects.
+* But you shouldn’t change objects that you hold in the React state directly.
+* Instead, when you want to update an object, you need to create a new one (or make a copy of an existing one), and then set the state to use that copy.
+### Mutation
+* objects in React state are technically mutable, you should treat them as if they were immutable—like numbers, booleans, and strings.
+Instead of mutating them, you should always replace them.
+### Treat state as read-only
+* In other words, you should treat any JavaScript object that you put into state as read-only.
+### Copying objects with the spread syntax
+The ... spread syntax is “shallow”—it only copies things one level deep.
+This makes it fast, but it also means that if you want to update a nested property, you’ll have to use it more than once.
+### Updating a nested object
+#### Write concise update logic with Immer
+* If your state is deeply nested, you might want to consider flattening it.
+* But, if you don’t want to change your state structure, you might prefer a shortcut to nested spreads.
+* Immer is a popular library that lets you write using the convenient but mutating syntax and takes care of producing the copies for you.
+With Immer, the code you write looks like you are “breaking the rules” and mutating an object: updatePerson(draft => {
+          draft.artwork.city = 'Lagos';
+        });
+* To try Immer:
+    * Run npm install use-immer to add Immer as a dependency
+    * Then replace import { useState } from 'react' with import { useImmer } from 'use-immer'
+*  Immer is a great way to keep the update handlers concise, especially if there’s nesting in your state, and copying objects leads to repetitive code.